Book an Appointment: tiny.cc/bookalibrarian

 Visit our Website: library.ccsu.edu

-Periodical is a term used to describe any publication that is published multiple times (periodically).
+A periodical is any publication that is published multiple times (periodically).
 Periodicals include materials such as popular magazines, scholarly journals, and newspapers.

-It is important to understand the difference between a popular and a scholarly periodical.
+It is important to understand the difference between a popular periodical and a scholarly one.
 When you are doing research, most of your sources should be scholarly.